My story 40 years ago on Israeli apartheid and Palestinian resistance

 I wrote about Israeli apartheid over 40 years ago.
 I visited Israel and the West Bank in 1981.
 Egyptian president Anwar Sadat had just been assassinated, though my visit had been planned before that.
 First I went on a trip organized for journalists by the Israeli government.
 Then, believing I hadn’t been shown the full story, I went months later on my own.
 This is what I wrote for The Nation, prescient in the title, “The West Bank as Bantustan.”

 Curious that the only archive I could find it in was the Palestinian Museum.
-It had it because it was cited by a Palestinian theater director who noted a section I wrote about an East Jerusalem theater group doing agitprop.
+It had it in the Palestine National Theatre collection, because it was cited by a Palestinian theater director who noted a section I wrote about an East Jerusalem theater group doing agitprop.

-Here is the story link and the citation.
-Printed text is below the graphic with the section about the theater troupe marked.
+Here is the museum’s story link and the citation.
+Printed text is below the graphic which shows the director’s marking of the section about the theater troupe.

 The Nation, May 29, 1982: “The West Bank as Bantustan”